 St. John’s has a number of ways to get involved in the church.
 We encourage everyone to share their talents and skills.
-Below is a list of councils, if you have questions or are interested in serving on a committee please contact the office.
+Below is a list of councils.
+If you have questions or are interested in serving on a committee, please contact the office.

-The Pastoral Council addresses the needs, ideas, hopes, and activities of the parish and assists the Pastor in evaluating parish life.
+Addresses the needs, ideas, hopes, and activities of the parish and assists the Pastor in evaluating parish life.
 Their goal is to promote the renewal of Christian life within the Parish.

-The Worship and Spirituality Committee exists to enhance the worship and prayer life of the parish by planning liturgical seasons and celebrations, educating parishioners on liturgy, and encouraging community prayer beyond Sunday services.
+Exists to enhance the worship and prayer life of the parish by planning liturgical seasons and celebrations, educating parishioners on liturgy, and encouraging community prayer beyond Sunday services.